ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 ### `TableRowExpansionToggleEventDetail` API

-The `Table` will also provide a `row-expansion-toggle` event for when a row is expanded/collapsed that will provide details to the client including which row was expanded/collapsed, and what its new state is:
+The `Table` will also provide a `row-expand-toggle` event for when a row is expanded/collapsed that will provide details to the client including which row was expanded/collapsed, and what its new state is:

 ```ts
 interface TableRowExpansionToggleEventDetail {